-“For Armenians, storytelling is an important medium through which older generations communicate with their youth to preserve the uniqueness of our culture,” Navasargian told the Washington Report.
+“For Armenians, storytelling is an important medium through which older generations communicate with their youth to preserve the uniqueness of our culture,” Navasargian told the Washington Report on Middle East Affairs.
 “My book is not a collection of biographies...it is about our stage heroines, a group of amazing and talented Armenian women in all the performing arts.”

 Because she selected more than 50 artists, Navasargian said she focused on their major achievements rather than offering a scholarly account of each year of their lives.
 She talked to descendants and friends of deceased artists, and personally interviewed many of the living performers.

 She learned that pioneer actress Papazian, who was born in 184l in Constantinople and by 1863 was performing Sappho in Sophocles’ Antigone and Lucrezia in Victor Hugo’s Lucrezia Borgia, eventually was forced off the stage.
 At the peak of her career she married the successful painter Sophon Bezirjian.
 He not only forbade her from acting, but would not allow her even to attend the theater.
 She died in obscurity.

 It was a happier existence for the statuesque beauty Yeranouki Garagashian, who made her first appearance on stage in 1865, at the age of 18.
 She starred in melodramas and classic stage productions for more than 15 years until she abdicated her crown as queen of the theater to marry Prince Alexander Arghutiants Yerkaynabazuk of Tiflis.
 She lived in regal luxury until her death at age 76 in 1924.